XIX Army Corps: 19 May 1940

 There, 1st Panzer Division captured a bridgehead on the other side of the Somme river the following day, on 19 May.
 Korpsbefehl Nr.
 9 of two nights before (see paragraph above) had outlined the operational targets of 19 May and the Somme crossing, including a precise rundown of bridges to be destroyed by 10th Panzer Division, then stationed at Renansart, and designating target areas for air support.
 These were further elaborated on in a specific memorandum directed to the leadership of the 10th Panzer Division.

 Tactically, Nr.
 9 instructed 2nd Panzer Division to cross the canal between Équancourt and Manancourt to then seize the Le Mesnil heights.
 From there, a southern thrust was to cover 1st Panzer's advance; an advance that would take the division from its canal crossing at Moislains to the Rancourt heights.
 The Somme had large symbolic significance due to its importance during World War One, but the capture of Péronne also meant that the route towards Amiens in the south and Arras in the north and thus the last major French settlements (next to Abbeville) between the German lines and the English channel was now open.
-At the evening of the 19th, the XIX Army Corps had reached the line Cambrai-Péronne-Ham.
+On the evening of the 19th, the XIX Army Corps had reached the line Cambrai-Péronne-Ham.
 10th Panzer Division took the left flank to relieve the overstretched 1st Panzer Division, which had taken most of the offensive actions of the day.
 There, 10th Panzer would have to capture Corbie on the following day to support the XIX Army Corps' general assault on Amiens, the largest French city in the region.
 Once more, 10th Panzer Division was supported by the 29th Infantry Division in its defensive assignments.

 In the closing hours of 19 May, the corps leadership drafted the operational plan for the following day, Korpsbefehl Nr.
 10, dated to 24:00 (or 0:00 the following day).
 In this directive, the officers were warned that the Allied forces trapped in Belgium would attempt a breakout towards the southwest.
 To counteract this, XIX Army Corps was to continue its march on the northwestern course and reach the English Channel as well as the Somme estuary.
 XIX Army Corps would have its right flank covered by XLI Army Corps.
 The 2nd Panzer Division was to bypass Amiens in the south to focus on Abbeville in the north in order to cut off the Allied retreat route.
 In the meantime, 1st Panzer Division would engage Amiens from the east.
 10th Panzer would have its current defensive duties taken over by 29th Infantry and could then advance onto 1st Panzer's starting position to resume defensive operations there.